 The signs and symptoms of Diogenes syndrome are often difficult to distinguish from those of other medical conditions such as:

-- Frontotemporal dementia
+- frontotemporal dementia

-- Obsessive-compulsive personality disorder
+- obsessive-compulsive disorder (OCD)

 Research is still being conducted to improve understanding of Diogenes syndrome.
 Most of what people know about the condition comes from psychological case studies.

 There is no formal diagnosis or treatment plan for Diogenes syndrome.

 For example, cleaning and personal care services can help decrease the severity of symptoms.

 Helping a person with Diogenes symptom can be a challenge.
 Most people with the condition refuse help even from family members and close friends.

 The tendency towards isolation and social anxiety means that many cases of Diogenes syndrome take a long time to identify and to treat.